microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/Theory.md

 ### Module resolution for libraries

 When compiling an app, you choose the `moduleResolution` option for a TypeScript project based on who the module resolution [host](#module-resolution-is-host-defined) is.
 When compiling a library, you don’t know where the output code will run, but you’d like it to run in as many places as possible.
-Using `"module": "nodenext"` (along with the implied [`"moduleResolution": "nodenext"`](/docs/handbook/modules/reference.html#node16-nodenext)) is the best bet for maximizing the compatibility of the output JavaScript’s module specifiers, since it will force you to comply with Node.js’s stricter rules for `import` module resolution.
+Using `"module": "node18"` (along with the implied [`"moduleResolution": "node16"`](/docs/handbook/modules/reference.html#node16-nodenext-1)) is the best bet for maximizing the compatibility of the output JavaScript’s module specifiers, since it will force you to comply with Node.js’s stricter rules for `import` module resolution.
 Let’s look at what would happen if a library were to compile with `"moduleResolution": "bundler"` (or worse, `"node10"`):

 ```ts
 export * from "./utils";